Change seems to be a constant in our lives. Whether we realise it or not, we are always in some stage of a change cycle, whether big or small.

 First developed in the 1970s by Claes Janssen, the Change House is a metaphor that brings the concept of change to life by using the idea of a house with several rooms.
 Each of the four main rooms represents a different ‘state’ we may find ourselves in.

 While you’re here; if you would like some help with adapting to change, we offer several virtual workshops on the topic from how to cope on a personal level to teaching managers to help their teams through times of change.
 You can find out more here – Managing my change.

 Here is what it looks like;

 When life is good, we stay in the room of contentment.
-It is the mindset where we are content with what we have and how our life is progressing.
-This can be in a big picture mindset or smaller such as specifics like work, or relationships, or life situations.
+It’s the mindset that represents when we’re content with what we have and how our life is progressing.
+This can be in respect to our ‘big picture’ view or specific areas of our life like work, relationships, or life situations.

-Sometimes, we are so content, we move out onto the ‘Sun Lounge’ of contentment.
-This indicates an even more relaxed mindset as we bask in the sunshine of our perfect world.
+Sometimes, we’re so content, that we move out onto the ‘Sun Lounge’ of contentment.
+This indicates an even more relaxed mindset as we bask in the sunshine of our perceived perfect world.

 This is when change happens.

 Something happens to disrupt this contentment and thus move us into the…

 2. Room of Denial